lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ## main()

 1. In the main() function, there are a map and vector that help make it easier to reference plugins for the Inference Engine.
 The map will store plugins created to be index by the device name of the plugin.
-The vector code pairs the input models with their corresponding devices using the command line arguments specifying model and device (this was also covered previously while explaining the path from command line to passing which device to use through the Inference Engine API).
+The vector pairs the input models with their corresponding devices using the command line arguments specifying model and device (this was also covered previously while explaining the path from command line to passing which device to use through the Inference Engine API).
 Here also instantiates the VehicleDetection object of type VehicleDetection.

 ```cpp
 std::map<std::string, InferencePlugin> pluginsForDevices;